dining

 860-430-9500

 Plan b Restaurant - If Plan A involves dining out, then go directly to Plan B — Glastonbury’s Plan b restaurant — where the burgers, bourbon, beer, or whatever are guaranteed to please.
 The menu is both delish and downright international — their many awesome between-the-bun concoctions including their Philly Steak Burger, the 3 Shrooms Burger, and one named simply Baja.
-They also offer Big Plates, including Shepherd’s Pie, and Fish & Chips.
+They also offer Big Plates, including Shepherd’s Pie and Fish & Chips.
 For a great side, try the Truffle Fries.
 There are menus for the kids, as well as desserts.
-And their drink menu is extensive, with over 60 varieties of single-barrel, small-batch, and Kentucky straight bourbons…craft beers on tap with regular specials…and a two-page list of bottles featuring over 50 varieties in order from light to dark (including “brews for two” and “mini kegs.”)
+And their drink menu is extensive, with over 60 varieties of single-barrel, small-batch, and Kentucky straight bourbons, as well as craft beers on tap with regular specials and a two-page list of bottles featuring over 50 varieties in order from light to dark (including “brews for two” and “mini kegs.”)
 Need help deciding?
 Suggestions are on the house.

 120 Hebron Ave., Glastonbury